OpenMDAO/OpenMDAO-Framework/docs/complex/assemblies.rst

 The first argument in the call to ``self.connect`` is the output variable of the source component instance, and the second argument is the input variable of the target component instance.
-For a connection to be valid, the units of the output and input must be of the same unit class (e.g., length, speed, etc.) If they differ within the same class (e.g., meters vs. inches), then the value is converted from the source unit to the target unit before setting the value at the input.
+For a connection to be valid, the units of the output and input must be compatible (e.g., length, speed, etc.) If they differ within the same class (e.g., meters vs. inches), then the value is converted from the source unit to the target unit before setting the value at the input.
 If the classes are incompatible (e.g., meters vs. seconds), then an